🏠 Brewing Gear Beans Fixes

 Comparing Chemex vs. V60: Which One is Right for You?

 If you love pour-over coffee, you’ve likely come across the Chemex and Hario V60.
-Both produce delicious, high-quality coffee when paired with the right grinder and gooseneck kettle, but they have key differences in design, brewing style, and flavor profile.
+Both produce delicious, high-quality coffee when paired with the right grinder and gooseneck kettle, but they differ meaningfully in design, brewing style, and flavor profile.
+In this guide, we’ll compare Chemex vs V60 in detail to help you decide which is the better fit for your coffee preferences.

 Quick Comparison: Chemex vs. V60